TheKevJames/web/reviews/README.rst

 Title                                           Tags                                    Description
 ==============================================  ======================================  ===========
 `A Bluer Shade of White`_                       FanFic(Frozen), RatFic                  The story of a post-Frozen Elsa using her powers to rule and improve the country.
 Short, good read.
+`Aeromancer`_                                   Fantasy                                 What do I say about this one?
+Interesting setting, interesting characters, interesting plot, but... well, the story got interrupted extremely suddenly by the author finding religion and deciding he thus could not continue writing.
+I'd recommend this one only to folks who aren't put off by unfinished stories -- its a great read until that interuption!
 `Ava's Demon`_                                  Comic, SciFi                            A gorgeously-drawn webcomic about a young girl haunted by a demon a thousand years into the future.
 Worth checking out just for the artwork; and the story is great too.
 `Benefactor`_                                   Superheroes, SciFi                      To describe this one would not do it justice -- its short, its interesting, read it!
 `Branches on the Tree of Time`_                 FanFic(Terminator), RatFic              THE Terminator rational re-write.
 Excellelently written, fantastic use of time travel, definitely worth reading.